About

-Kelvin’s BIO
+Kelvin’s Bio

 Kelvin Seah is a writer, and adjunct communications lecturer in writing, public speaking, corporate communications, copyediting, and digital & social media management.
 Since 2020, he’s been busy authoring his first book-length memoir on being a stay-at-home dad, as well as other book projects.